TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 11/Mark 11.20.md

 ---

-And as they passed by in the morning, they saw the fig tree withered away from the roots.
+As they passed by in the morning, they saw the fig tree withered away from the roots.